-- What are your career goals in psychology for approximately the next five years?
+- What are your career goals in psychology or neuroscience for approximately the next five years?

 - Provide an outline of the specific tasks or steps needed to accomplish your goals (e.g., obtain internships, present research at a conference, take the GRE, submit applications, collaborate with other on or off campus research projects, conduct an honors project, etc.).

-Students can pick up an application from the Psychology Department or download it here.
-Applications are due to the department chair (Dr. Jean Pretz) March 1 of each year and decisions are announced by April.
+Students can pick up an application from the Psychology Department or fill out the application below.
+Applications are due March 1 of each year and decisions are announced in June by the Financial Aid Office.
 Scholarship amounts will be at least $500.
 The total amount that an individual receives will depend on the number of recipients.
 Scholarships are not automatically renewable, but recipients may submit another application in subsequent years.